mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/onstartup/index.md

 Fired when a profile that has this extension installed first starts up.
 This event is not fired when a private browsing (incognito) profile is started, even if this extension is operating in 'split' incognito mode.

 > **Note:**
-> When using an event page, the extension must add a listener to `runtime.onStartup` on the event page for the event page to be executed at least once per browser session.
+> When using an event page or background service worker, the extension must add a listener to `runtime.onStartup` on the event page for the event page to be executed at least once per browser session.

 ## Syntax